-DISASSEMBLY

-BE SURE RIFLE IS UNLOADED!
+DISASSEMBLY MAKE SURE PISTOL IS UNLOADED!

-An on-line video demonstrating the disassembly and reassembly of the 10/22[®] rifles can be viewed by going to Ruger.com/TechTips.

-- With the rifle pointing in a safe direction, remove the magazine, open the bolt and visually make certain there is not a cartridge in the chamber.
-Allow the bolt to close.
+- 1. With the pistol pointed in a safe direction, engage the safety (if the hammer is cocked), remove the magazine, fully retract the bolt and visually make certain there is not a cartridge in the chamber.
+Then allow the bolt to close.
 The hammer should be cocked. - 2.
-Use a 5/32" Allen wrench to remove the rear takedown screw.
-Loosen, but do not remove, the front takedown screw.
-(See Figure 12.)

-3. Position the safety so an equal amount of the button is exposed on each side.
-If the safety is not in the middle when the barrel-receiver assembly is lifted out of the stock, the stock will be damaged.
-(See Figure 13.)

-4. Lift the stock off the barrel-receiver assembly.
-(See Figure 14A.)
-Be careful to ensure that the two receiver cross pins and bolt stop pin do not fall out of the receiver.
-(See Figure 14B.)

-5. Place the safety in the "ON" position.
-Remove the trigger housing by simply drifting out the two receiver cross pins and lifting the trigger housing up and out of the receiver.
-(See Figure 15.)
-It is recommended that the components in the triggerguard housing not be disassembled from the housing.
+If you have a standard RUGER® 22 CHARGERTM pistol (not the takedown model), loosen (do not remove) the takedown screw.
+For 22 CHARGERTM Takedown models, first follow the "Removing the Barrel Assembly" instructions on page 16 and then loosen (do not remove) the takedown screw from the receiver assembly portion of the pistol. - 3.
+Position the safety so an equal amount of the button is exposed on each side.
+If the safety is not in the middle when the receiver assembly is lifted out of the stock, the stock will be damaged. - 4.
+Swing the receiver assembly upward away from the forearm of the stock.
+Be careful the two receiver cross pins and bolt stop pin do not fall out. - 5.
+Remove the trigger guard by simply drifting out the two receiver cross pins.
+It is recommended that the components of the trigger guard assembly not be disassembled from the trigger guard.

-NOTE: This is the extent of disassembly required for routine inspection, cleaning and lubrication.
+This is the extent of disassembly required for routine inspection, cleaning and lubrication.